quicwg/base-drafts/draft-ietf-quic-transport.md

 Traditional ICMP-based path MTU discovery in IPv4 {{!PMTUDv4}} is potentially vulnerable to off-path attacks that successfully guess the IP/port 4-tuple and reduce the MTU to a bandwidth-inefficient value.
-TCP connections mitigate this risk by using the (at minimum) 8 bytes of transport header echoed in the ICMP message to validate the TCP sequence number as valid for the current connection.
+TCP connections mitigate this risk by using the (at minimum) 8 octets of transport header echoed in the ICMP message to validate the TCP sequence number as valid for the current connection.
 However, as QUIC operates over UDP, in IPv4 the echoed information could consist only of the IP and UDP headers, which usually has insufficient